 Wingwall repairs and extensions are complete.
 Riprap has been placed and traffic can drive in both lanes over the bridge.
 Paving and guardrail improvements are complete.

 Bridge Structure 4.0

 The structure is open to traffic.
 Road base surfacing has been placed and paving of the approaches and bridge deck is complete.
 Guardrail improvements are complete.
 Structure coating of the exposed concrete bridge abutments, walls, and girders will take place before mid-September 2015.

 Bridge Structure 6.1

 This structure is also open to traffic.
 Road base surfacing is complete and paving of the approaches and bridge deck is complete.
-Guardrail improvements are expected in late June.
+Guardrail improvements are also complete.

 Bridge Structure 8.0

 Traffic is over the bridge here as well.
 Crews have installed riprap armoring 0.4 miles downstream from the bridge.
 Three new 24" RCP cross culverts have been installed in this section along with a turf reinforcement mat and grouted riprap on the east downstream side of the bridge.
-Guardrail improvements are expected in late June.
+Guardrail improvements are also complete.